modaclouds/modaclouds-sla-core/docs/developer-guide.md

 ###Metrics Retriever###

-It’s very likely that the monitoring system is independent from the SLA module.
+It's very likely that the monitoring system is independent from the SLA module.
 For this reason, the ServiceProvider has to implement an adapter in order to the SLA retrieve the metrics needed to do the enforcement.